emfcamp/software_stories/volunteer_system_user_stories.md

     - That don't clash with items in the schedule I've starred
 * Sign up for:
     - A specific shift I have been trained for
+    - A training session
     - A shift I have not been trained for:
-        + ONLY if I can receive training before the shift starts ()
+        + ONLY if I can receive training before the shift starts
-        +
-    - A free shift: any shift I am able to (i.e. be assigned a shift as needed)
-    - A training session
-* Sign up to be trained for a role
+* Indicate availability
+    - For a free shift (whole shifts only?)
+    - For cover (possibly allow partial shifts?)
 * Be notified
+    - About:
+        + My upcoming shifts
+        + Changes to my shift
+        + Shifts that need covering
+        + Details of shift I have been assigned (if I signed up as 'free')
+            * Ideally 15 min before the shift starts
     - By:
         + Email
         + SMS
+        + Notification page on site
         + Push notification (from web app or native app)
-    - About:
-        + My upcoming shifts
-        + Changes to my shift
-        + Shifts that need covering
-        + The type of shift I have been assigned (if I signed up as 'free')
 * Be able to change my notification settings
 * Be able to communicate with managers and/or an admin
 * Provide extra information